The Right Formula for Sales Motivation

 2. Use Your Metrics to Determine What Motivates Each Salesperson

 Once you’ve got your customized metrics, it’s time to evaluate each salesperson’s motivators.
 This is particularly important if you’ve got a multi-generational workforce.
 Monetary compensation may drive some people.
-Others will put more value in a better work-life balance ( ex. an opportunity to work from home now and then).
-Motivation by pressure from sales managers may work for others or, by a more hands-off approach.
+Others will put more value in a better work-life balance (ex. an opportunity to work from home now and then).
+Motivation by pressure from sales managers may work for some, while others prefer a more hands-off approach.

 Here a four dimensions of a sales machine that can have a big impact on motivation: